MurielPinho/FEUP-LPOO-PROJ/docs/ReadMe.md

 * **Singleton** - during gameplay, we must ensure that exactly one instance of certain classes, namely the player controller and the maze class, are instantiated at a time.
 The game itself must be instantiated only once.
 * **Composite** - elements of the game needed to be represented as part-whole hierarchies of objects.
 An element of the game may be an exit, a key, etc.
 * **State** - a cell alters its behavior, between passage and wall, to update the maze as the player progresses through the game.
+* **Command** - we used the command pattern to control user input, having the gameModel class read general input and having each different class handle the input differently.

 ## Known Code Smells and Refactoring Suggestions